mhjhamza/upskilling-in-the-age-of-brainrot/README.md

 # Chapter 01 | Kickoff

 Launched a 100-day learning initiative focused on AI and emerging technologies.
-The primary motivation was to address a growing disconnect from current tech trends and regain relevance in a rapidly evolving field.
+We wanted to address a growing disconnect from current tech trends and regain relevance in a rapidly evolving field.
 Started by consuming curated educational content on AI/technology developments.

 **Key Realizations:**
 - Felt significantly disconnected from ongoing developments in the tech world